-Individuals with major neurocognitive disorder show a significant decline in both overall cognitive functioning as well as the ability to independently meet the demands of daily living such as paying bills, taking medications, or caring for oneself (APA, 2013).
+Individuals with major neurocognitive disorder show a significant decline in both overall cognitive functioning (see the previously listed six domains) as well as the ability to independently meet the demands of daily living such as paying bills, taking medications, or caring for oneself (APA, 2022).
 While it is not necessary, it is helpful to have documentation of the cognitive decline via neuropsychological testing within a controlled, standardized testing environment.
 Information from close family members or caregivers is also important in documenting the decline and impairment in areas of functioning.

 Within the umbrella of major neurocognitive disorder is dementia, a striking decline in cognition and self-help skills due to a neurocognitive disorder.
-The DSM-5 (APA, 2013) refrained from using this term in diagnostic categories as it is often used to describe the natural decline in degenerative dementias that affect older adults; whereas neurocognitive disorder is the preferred term used to describe conditions affecting younger individuals such as impairment due to traumatic brain injuries or other medical conditions.
+The DSM-5-TR (APA, 2022) refrained from using this term in diagnostic categories as it is often used to describe the natural decline in degenerative dementias that affect older adults; whereas neurocognitive disorder is the preferred term used to describe conditions affecting younger individuals such as impairment due to traumatic brain injuries or other medical conditions.
 Therefore, while dementia is accurate in describing those experiencing major neurocognitive disorder due to age, it is not reflective of those experiencing neurocognitive issues secondary to an injury or illness.